hofstadter-io/hof/flow/ideas.md

 - [ ] ( not just csp, API, kafka, irc, websocket )
 - [ ] easier to customize / extend / sandbox tasks & middleware

+- [ ] history (persistent), get results from past runs, diff view
+     - official flow to import and snyc to your favorite cloud

+- [ ] required fields (from schema) as a field & check in tasks should/can we check a subtask like handler upfront? what if the task conditionally depends on

+- [ ] Per task loop support,
+      - task needs to support this, hard to generalize for a first pass, really code dependent?
+      - but maybe not, don't spend much time trying to figure this out for a first pass
 ---

 ### Flows & Tasks